Record number of Covid cases in Bay

+Covid-19 continues to hit record numbers in Hawke's Bay as anti-mandate protesters continue to make their voices heard.

-Hawke's Bay has a record 136 reported cases of Covid 19 on Sunday.
+Hawke's Bay had a record 136 reported cases of Covid 19 on Sunday.

-Nationally, there were almost 15,000 new community cases of Covid-19 and a further death reported.
+Nationally, there were almost 15,000 new community cases of Covid-19 and a further death reported on Sunday.

 A patient passed away in a Northland hospital on Saturday.
 The person died from an unrelated medical condition and had tested positive for Covid-19, the Ministry of Health announced.

+The girl says she was told to go home and treat her flu-like symptoms, and was not tested.

+She made a doctor's appointment, undertook a test and went home to isolate.
+But on Friday she sourced a RAT (rapid antigen test) through her father, and tested positive.

-The Sunday tally of 14,941 community cases shatters New Zealand's previous case count record for the sixth day in a row.
+Meanwhile, Sunday's tally of 14,941 community cases shattered New Zealand's previous case count record for the sixth day in a row.

 There are now 305 people in hospital, up 42 from Saturday.
 The number of people in ICU remains at five.